Chorváty

 Chorváty (Tornahorváti, Torna-Horváti) is a village and municipality in the Greater Košice District in the Košice Region of eastern Slovakia.

 History

 Historically, the village was first mentioned in 1247.
-The name means "Croatian" most likley suggesting to the White Croats.
+The name means "Croatian" most likely suggesting to the White Croats.

 Geography

 The village lies at an elevation of 188 meters and covers an area of 3.30 km².

 It has a population of about 95.